Adverbial Clauses ESL Worksheets, Games & Activities

 3-Step Framework for Teaching Adverbial Clauses

-1. Build Recognition Before Production: Start students with a structured worksheet that takes them through adverbial clauses step by step, from spotting examples to matching punctuation rules to categorizing subordinating conjunctions.
-The sequence ends with students completing sentences using their own ideas and discussing them with a partner, which gives them a relaxed first shot at real production before any competitive pressure enters the room.
+1. Build Recognition Before Production: Start students with a structured worksheet that takes them through adverbial clauses from the ground up, spotting examples in sentences, matching punctuation rules, and categorizing subordinating conjunctions by type.
+The sequence ends with students completing sentences using their own ideas and discussing them with a partner, which gives them a relaxed first attempt at real production before any competitive pressure enters the room.

 2. Raise the Stakes with a Board Game: Move the class into a board game where every landing on a clause square puts a student on the spot for 30 seconds to produce a correct sentence.
 The penalty rule does the heavy lifting: if a player forms an incorrect sentence or can't think of anything to say, they move back two squares, which keeps every player listening carefully to every sentence, not just their own.